byterubpay/byterub-site/_posts/2017-08-20-overview-and-logs-for-the-dev-meeting-held-on-2017-08-20.md

 **\<bigreddmachine>** With branching now, couldn't we just have monthly  release candidates or something?
 **\<fluffypony>** dEBRUYNE: yes - follow-up releases are based off the branch
 **\<rehrar>** I know we're already over, but can we get a brief update regarding Sarang's FFS?
-**\<moneromooo>** How about we don't spam the pony yet ?
+**\<byterubmooo>** How about we don't spam the pony yet ?
 Let's wait, and maybe do a release from the branch if there are bugs we want fixed.
 **\<fluffypony>** @bigreddmachine no need to timeframe it, we'll release when there are bug fixes part of the branch that make it worth releasing
 **\<fluffypony>** ie. major bug fixes
 **\<hyc>** agreed